MauricioRobayo/colombian-holidays/README.md

 ### holidaysWithinInterval

-Returns an with the colombian holidays within two dates:
+Returns an array with the colombian holidays within two dates:

 ```js
 import { holidaysWithinInterval } from "colombian-holidays/lib/utils/holidaysWithinInterval";